While our website displays a large range of dining

 coat of wax.

-Whereas a lacquered finish is more susceptible to scratches and may look
+Whereas a lacquered finish is more susceptible to scratches and will begin

-"tired" after a decade of everyday use, the oil and wax finish will look
+to look "tired" after a decade of everyday use, the oil and wax finish will

 Put simply, everyday wear and tear will not detract from the appearance of